Twinmotion gives CAD designers the ability to create fast renders and compelling presentations within a few steps.

 - Easy to use workflow including drag and drop lights and materials, sliders for changing the season or weather.

-- Output enables images, panoramas, immersive 360° videos, and VR scenes (with support for most popular VR headsets).
+- Output options include images, panoramas, immersive 360° videos, and VR scenes (with support for most popular VR headsets).

 - A library of over 2,500 objects including static assets, such as furniture and rocks, and dynamic assets, including animated human and animal characters, responsive plants, and ambient sounds.